andreapassini/DontLetLukeFall/Documentation/GDD.md

 ##### **Character**

 Player will not be able to place platform over the character outline.
-In case the player will drop a platform on the siluette of the character this platform will endup at the feet of Luke.
+In case the player will drop a platform on the silhouette of the character this platform will end-up at the feet of Luke.

 ![OverlappingCharacter](https://user-images.githubusercontent.com/71270277/195995184-d583f2f0-a416-4294-8b86-85a1d1355461.png)